Pavel Gubarev: Full-scale invasion of Ukraine

 In 2022, Gubarev signed a short-term contract with the Russian Armed Forces, as a private, in order to participate in the Russian invasion of Ukraine.
 During his service there, he declared in an interview their goal to free from "possession" those who he considers to be Russians, even at the cost of killing them all, which would amount to genocide on Ukrainians.

-In May 2023, Gubarev became one of the leaders of the newly-founded Russian pro-war ultranationalist group the Club of Angry Patriots.
+In May 2023, Gubarev became one of the leaders of the newly-founded Russian pro-war ultranationalist Club of Angry Patriots.

-In November 2023 Gubarev, publicising his new autobiography, spoke to Russian bloggers in interview.
+In November 2023, Gubarev, publicising his new autobiography, spoke to Russian bloggers in interview.
 Gubarev spoke in detail on how the Donetsk People's Republic was created and managed under full control of Moscow represented by Vladislav Surkov, with local members of the criminal fraternity appointed as its "officials", such as Alexander Zakharchenko.

+In February 2026, an administrative case was opened against Gubarev under Russia's law on "discrediting" the armed forces.

+In April 2026, Gubarev gave a four-hour interview to Russian journalist Yury Dud, in which he openly admitted to Russian regular army participating in the war in Donbas, including shooting down MH17, organised crime controlling the Donetsk and Luhansk People's Republics and mass-scale forced takeover of local businesses and property (in which Gubarev himself participated).
+Some of these details were already mentioned in his autobiographies, although Gubarev added that some of them were removed from his books at an explicit request from Surkov.